irfanbosnjak86/survey_tool/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is simple survey tool for creating survey with only one question.
+The answers can be yes or no.

+Dependencies:

-* Ruby version
+* Ruby version 3.2

-* System dependencies

-* Configuration
+* Rails version 7.1.2

+Running the App

+* Before running the app do `bundle install`
+* How to start app `rails s`
-* Database creation
+* Database creation  `rails db:create db:migrate`

-* Database initialization

-* How to run the test suite
+* How to run the test suite `rails test`

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...